Takashiidobe/notes/src/books/game-programming-patterns/event-queue.md

 ## Example

-Let\'s say we want to create sounds when monsters are slain.
+Let's say we want to create sounds when monsters are slain.

 ```cpp
 class Audio {